kwassarman/Chem308/molecular_dynamics.md

 ![doesn't make it](/early_surface_doesnt_make_it.gif)

 Next, this animation shows the reaction almost occurring.
 The AB molecule almost separates, and the reaction bounces around the saddle point for a little while.
+If you look at the top left picture when the reaction is at the saddle point, you can see that atoms A and C appear to be vibrating with atom C at the same frequency.
 But ultimately, there is not enough energy to get over the saddle point so the reaction does not occur.
+This can also be observed in the middle graph on the right after the reaction is done.

 ![almost](/early_surface_almost_makes_it.gif)